thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 3 `elem` [1, 2, 3, 4, 5]
 -- => True

--- Or as a section, leaving out the needle intersects xs ys = any (`elem` xs) ys
+-- Or as a section, leaving out the first argument intersects xs ys = any (`elem` xs) ys
 ```